A Contagious Culture

 As their first initiatives to drive this new focus were complex and intellectual in design, they did not get traction and failed to connect with employees, leading to confusion.
 Another approach was needed, and UCB leaders turned to Partners In Leadership for a solution.

-Based on a successful experience with Accountability Builder Micro Workshop, UCB leaders invited us to join their leadership team meetings in 2014.
+Based on a successful experience with the Accountability Builder Micro Workshop, UCB leaders invited us to join their leadership team meetings in 2014.
 There, we introduced them to a new way of defining and living accountability across their culture.
 Our time-tested approach enabled our practitioners to work well alongside UCB executives, address their concerns, and design a customized approach they could deploy across the company’s global enterprise.

 As a company that had grown through numerous mergers, the reality of sub-cultures within the enterprise culture was a consistent challenge.
 One of UCB’s unique challenges was being able to assimilate these sub-cultures into a single unified culture, united under a solid framework of cultural consistency yet bringing with it the strength of diversity across the entire organization.
 In fact, preserving the best of each merged culture attributed to the company’s track record of innovation and success.